Altmetrics: Controversy

 The usefulness of metrics for estimating scientific impact is controversial.
 Research has found that online buzz could amplify the effect of other forms of outreach on researchers' scientific impact.
 For the nano-scientists that are mentioned on Twitter, their interactions with reporters and non-scientists positively and significantly predicted higher h-index, whereas the non-mentioned group failed.
 Altmetrics expands the measurement of scholar impact for containing a rapid uptake, a broader range of audiences and diverse research outputs.
 In addition, the community shows a clear need: funders demand measurables on the impact of their spending, such as public engagement.

 However, there are limitations that affect the usefulness due to technique problems and systematic bias of construct, such as data quality, heterogeneity and particular dependencies.
 In terms of technique problems, the data might be incomplete, because it is difficult to collect those online research outputs without direct links to their mentions (i.e. videos) and identify different versions of one research work.
 Additionally, whether the API leads to any missing data is unsolved.

 As for systematic bias, like other metrics, altmetrics are prone to self-citation, gaming, and other mechanisms to boost one's apparent impact such as performing citation spam in Wikipedia.
 Altmetrics can be gamed: for example, likes and mentions can be bought.
 Altmetrics can be more difficult to standardize than citations.
 One example is the number of tweets linking to a paper where the number can vary widely depending on how the tweets are collected.
 Besides, online popularity may not equal to scientific values.
 Some popular online citations might be far from the value of generating further research discoveries, while some theoretical-driven or minority-targeted research of great science-related importance might be marginalized online.
 For example, the top tweeted articles in biomedicine in 2011 were relevant to curious or funny content, potential health applications, and catastrophe.
 Altmetric state that they have systems in place to detect, identify and correct gaming.
-Finally, recent research has shown Altmetrics reproduce gendered biases found in disciplinary publication and citation practices: for example, journal articles authored exclusively by female scholars score 27% lower on average than exclusively male-authored outputs.
-At once, this same research shows 0 attention scores are more likely for male-authored articles.